dddrrreee/cs140e-24win/labs/6-threads/README.md

      whether to give the start of an allocated block as the stack or the end.

-     Write the code in `1-stack-dir.c` to determine this by running code: it should run and print `SUCCESS`.
+     Write the code in `1-stack-dir.c` to determine this by running code.

   2. Your context-switching code will save registers using the `push` instructions, which pushes a list of registers